GPlates/gplates-app/README.md

 - `npm install -g serve`
 - `serve -s build`

+Or

+- `npm start`

 ## Deploy on Android device

 - `npx cap open android`
 - choose your device and click the "run" button in Android Studio

+Or

+- Run `ionic capacitor run android` and select your device

 ## Deploy on ios device